netwerk-digitaal-erfgoed/requirements-datasets/README.md

 # Requirements for Datasets

-This is the source code for the public document available at https://docs.nde.nl/requirements-datasets/.
+## ⚠️ This repository is archived.

+The requirements have moved to https://github.com/netwerk-digitaal-erfgoed/dataset-register/tree/main/requirements.